 There aren’t any hookups to be found, although they do offer covered trash receptacles and animal-proof bins.
 You can get in a lot of trouble if you leave food out (even crumbs), so be sure to police your scraps — or else a bear might do it for you.
 You can also find potable water here, and you’re much less likely to get yelled at while using that.

 Being near the beach is certainly a perk, but it’s not without its drawbacks.
-There aren’t any actual redwoods at this site, so you’ll have to travel elsewhere to find those (or, you know, look down the road a ways).
+There aren’t any actual redwoods at this site, so you’ll have to travel elsewhere to find those (or, you know, look down the roadways).
 Fortunately, the camp is pretty centrally-located, making it easy to mosey on over to other sites when you’re tired of splashing in the water.
-The lack of trees also means there really isn’t any shade or wind breaks, although the site does offer wind shelters.
+The lack of trees also means there really isn’t any shade or windbreaks, although the site does offer wind shelters.

 - Breathtaking beach views